HarisHerdiansyah/why-oop-exist/tugas-13-20251119/docs/booktracker.md

         - Case 3: When currentPage is higher than totalPages, it will throw an exception.
         - Case 4: User can't set status back to NOT_STARTED.
         - Caes 5: User can't set status to COMPLETED as long as the currentPage is not equal to totalPages.
     c.
-Delete a book
+Delete a book.
     d.
-Search for books by title or category
+Search for books by title.
     e.
-View all books
+View all books and can be filtered by category.
     f.
-View book details
+View book details.

 ### SQL Schema
 ```MySQL